What your spreadsheet was trying to be.

 that actually does something.

-You maintain running want lists across platforms — ISO posts, saved eBay searches, mental notes that occasionally fail at the worst moment.
-Tracking puts them in one place and watches for you.
+Your want list already lives across saved searches, ISO posts, and mental notes.
+Tracking puts it in one place and watches for you.

-Track any item on Vitrine — whether you own it or not.
-Tag your intent privately: actively looking, watching the price, researching, or just paying attention.
+Track any item on Vitrine, whether you own it or not.
+Set your intent privately.
 Set alerts for what matters.
-Price crosses a threshold, status changes, something you've been watching becomes available — the signals you set are the only signals you get.
+Price changes, status updates, availability shifts — you get the signals you asked for, not the noise you didn't.

 Actively looking to acquire